MrQR-me/docs/quickstart.md

 ![Index](/assets/images/V3/MrQR_New_Item.png "New Item")
 *Names, Groups & Descriptions can be Edited Later*

-## You can now Assign any number of Forms to your New Item.
+## Assign Forms to your Items.
 {: .text-purple-000 }

-SELECT the <button class="button button1">ASSIGN</button>button once you have selected the Form you wish to use.
+SELECT the <button class="button button1">ASSIGN</button> button once you have selected the forms you wish to use.
 ![Index](/assets/images/V3/MrQR_Created_Item.png "Assign Forms")
 **Your item and the assigned forms can be completed by any** **MrQR**{: .text-purple-000 } **approved user by scanning the** **MrQR**{: .text-purple-000 } **Sicker or sharing the link**

-*You can Assign more forms and Unassign any form later.*<br>
+*You can Assign any number for forms at any time*<br>
+*You can Unassign Forms at ant time*<br>
+*You can select Multiple Forms and Assign to your Item*<br>
-*Remember forms are independant from your Items and you can assign your forms to as many items as you wish.*<br>
+*Forms are independant from your Items and you can assign your forms to as many different items as you wish*<br>
-*You can edit your forms at any time, the changes will be applied to all your items* **If you have not already you will need to Duplicate a Global Form or you can Create a New Form to assign to your item.**
+*You can edit your form at any time, the changes will be applied to all items the form is Assigned to*

+**If you have not already you will need to Duplicate a Global Form or you can Create a New Form to assign to your item.**